AllediaWordPress/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.24.4] - 2019-06-26 =

+* Fixed the order of milestones on tables;
+* Fixed Start and End date fields allowing both to have the same date;
+* Fixed project progress for tasks without a milestone;
+* Fixed project sorting by progress;
+* Fixed overview data when project is in draft status;
+* Fixed the filter by client to accept space;
+* Disabled past dates in the date picker;
+* Fixed output date to count the timezone offset;
+* Implemented 'export-as' attribute for table columns allowing to split and export data from columns with more than one information;
+* Fixed sortable behavior for Start and End columns;
+* Fixed the total of tasks assigned to the current user in the front-end;
+* Fixed consistency in the way we sort tasks and bugs in the admin, using drag-and-drop like on milestones;
+* Added a text to display how many search results were returned in the front-end;

 = [1.24.3] - 2019-05-30 =

 * Fixed PHP warning: array_merge(): Argument #2 is not an array;